Conservation Alliance for Seafood Solutions

 - Advising on the development and implementation of seafood traceability systems.

 The Common Vision for Environmentally Responsible Seafood outlines six realistic steps companies can take to develop and implement a sustainable seafood policy.
 Businesses need to ensure the long-term viability of their seafood supply.
 The Common Vision provides a path businesses can take to move toward that goal.
-Since the Common Vision was released in 2008, dozens of companies have used it to create or deepen commitments to sustainable seafood.
+Since the Common Vision was released in 2008, and updated in 2016, dozens of companies have used it to create or deepen commitments to sustainable seafood.

 A fishery improvement project is a multi-stakeholder effort to address environmental challenges in a fishery.
 These projects harness the power of the private sector to incentivize positive changes toward sustainability.
 Suppliers, retailers, and food-service companies can support the efforts of their source fisheries by participating in or buying products from fishery improvement projects.